anushka1511/ai-coach-observer/README.md

 - ChromaDB is used for session storage (data persists in `.chromadb/` directory)
 - All ML models are stored in the `models/` directory

-## 🤝 Support

-For issues or questions:
-1. Check the troubleshooting section
-2. Review logs in the terminal output
-3. Verify API keys and internet connectivity

 ---

-**Happy Coaching! 🎯**